Your most MEMORABLE

 - FULL Marathon WITH tech-shirt & huge finishers medal!
 (April 2nd to June 1st): $92

-- FULL Marathon with huge finishers medal , gender-specific fitted cotton shirt (after June 1st): $92
+- FULL Marathon with huge finishers medal , shirt not guaranteed (after June 1st): $92

 - FULL Marathon Packet pick up (if available *see shirt info below): $99